PiotrG1996/MobileRobot/readme.md

 <div style="text-align: center">
 <img src="./images/track-3.png" alt="alt text" width="500" height="whatever">
 </div>

-### Schematic
+### **Block diagram concept (1)**

+The first idea was to extend already existing project developed by Mateusz Musiałowski.
+His though was to control such a robot via Bluetooth connection.
+Afterwards, he decieded to code an android application to navigate a robot.
+Therefore this project can be extended and reused once again.
+In this case Raspberry Pi will be mounted at the top of the robots cover.

 <div style="text-align: center">
 <img src="./images/block.png" alt="alt text" width="500" height="whatever">
 </div>

+### **Block diagram concept (2)**

+In this scenerio there is no need to use Arduino in order to control electrical motors.
+An external DC motor controller can be used directly on Raspberry Pi.
+This external hat can be find [here](https://wiki.dfrobot.com/DC_Motor_Driver_HAT_SKU_DFR0592).

+### **Custom Arduino PCB shield**

 ### **Model 3D**

-A 3D cover was designed in SolidWorks and later made on a 3D printer.
+A 3D cover was designed in SolidWorks and later done on a 3D printer.
+Results are presented below.
 <div style="text-align: center">
 <img src="./images/model-1.png" alt="alt text" width="500" height="whatever">
 </div>